-These two parallels do not help us to understand the "Yao dian."
+These two parallels do not help us to understand "Yao dian."
 As read in the traditional way represented by Legge, they merely reveal their inspiration from the particular "Yao dian" reading that took hold in the Han, that is, long before the composition of the two ancient-text chapters.
-(The modern-text version, in which the "Shun dian" is part of the "Yao dian," lacks the introductory paragraph referring to Shun.)
+(The modern-script version, in which "Shun dian" is part of "Yao dian," lacks the introductory paragraph referring to Shun.)

-There is, however, one more instance of yue ruo ji gu in the modern-text Shangshu, that is, in the presumably early version of the text.
-This true parallel is the beginning of the chapter "Gao Yao mo" 皋陶謨 ("The Counsels of Gao Yao"): 曰若稽古,皋陶曰:允迪厥德,謨明弼諧。Here, the following text makes it unambiguously clear that the final yue $\exists$ that follows the name Gao Yao cannot mean "is named" but must be taken as the introductory marker-that is, as the verb "said"-for Gao Yao's following speech (Legge: "On examining into antiquity, we find that Kaou-yaou said, 'If a sovereign sincerely pursue the course of his virtue, the counsels offered to him will be intelligent, and the aids of admonition will be harmonious'").
-In other words, our only true parallel to the opening phrase of the "Yao dian" within the modern-text Shangshu does not support the Shiji reading of the "Yao dian."
-Considering that the two passages are identical and clearly adhere to a formula, we should attempt to read both in a single, consistent fashion; and given that we cannot read the "Gao Yao mo" passage according to the Han interpretation of the "Yao dian," we should read the "Yao dian" according to what the "Gao Yao mo" requires.
+There is, however, one more instance of yue ruo ji gu in the modern-script Shangshu, that is, in the presumably early version of the text.
+This true parallel is the beginning of the chapter "Gao Yao mo" 皋陶謨 ("Counsels of Gao Yao"): 曰若稽古,皋陶曰:允迪厥德,謨明弼諧.
+Here, the following text makes it unambiguously clear that the final $yue \boxminus$ that follows the name Gao Yao cannot mean "is named" but must be taken as the introductory marker-that is, as the verb "said"-for Gao Yao's following speech (Legge: "On examining into antiquity, we find that Kaou-yaou said, 'If a sovereign sincerely pursue the course of his virtue, the counsels offered to him will be intelligent, and the aids of admonition will be harmonious").
+In other words, our only true parallel to the opening phrase of "Yao dian" within the modern-script Shangshu does not support the Shiji reading of "Yao dian."
+Considering that the two passages are identical and clearly adhere to a formula, we should attempt to read both in a single, consistent fashion; and given that we cannot read the "Gao Yao mo" passage according to the Han interpretation of "Yao dian," we should read "Yao dian" according to what "Gao Yao mo" requires.

-In addition to the "Gao Yao mo" passage, one more parallel can be found: at the very beginning of the Yi Zhou shu 逸周書 chapter "Wu mu" 武穆.
-Here, yue ruo ji gu is directly followed by yue 曰, which then introduces a twelve-line, mostly tetrasyllabic, and partly rhymed poetic passage.
-Finally, another Yi Zhou shu passage, this one in the chapter "Wu jing" 寤儆, is illuminating: a speech attributed to the Duke of Zhou 問公 contains the phrase 奉若稽古維
+In addition to the "Gao Yao mo" passage, one more parallel can be found: at the very beginning of the Yi Zhoushu 逸問書 chapter "Wu mu" 武穆.
+Here, yue ruo ji gu is directly followed by yue 日, which then introduces a twelve-line, mostly tetrasyllabic, and partly rhymed poetic passage.
+14 Finally, another Yi Zhoushu passage, this one in the chapter "Wu jing" 寤儆, is illuminating: a speech attributed to the Duke of Zhou 周公 contains the phrase 奉若稽古維王, where the initial compound is not yue ruo but feng ruo 奉若, which traditional commentators have glossed as cheng shun 承順 (to receive and follow).
+Whether or not feng ruo might have such specific meaning or should be taken as just another, if phonetically distinct, version of the compound particle yue ruo, the following ji gu is emphatically attributed to the king: "He who appraises antiquity is the king."
+This understanding is parallel to how the Han commentators Ma Rong and Zheng Xuan have interpreted ji gu 稽古 in "Yao dian," namely, as the mental activity of Yao.
+16

-Yi Zhou shu 111.33: 339.
+14 Yi Zhoushu 111.33.339.